Advocating for alternative options.

 New diagnosis and promising treatment

-But it was another doctor whom Bob credits finally diagnosing him with osteoarthritis and helping him find the most effective therapies for his pain: an anesthesiologist named Dr. Craig Danshaw who specializes in pain control.
-After first recommending a series of treatments including Butrans patches, epidurals, rhizotomy and a cervical fusion, Dr. Danshaw introduced Bob to Limbrel, a medical food specifically designed to treat osteoarthritis, that requires a prescription and is regulated by the FDA.
+But it was another doctor whom Bob credits with finally diagnosing him with osteoarthritis and helping him find the most effective therapies for his pain: an anesthesiologist named Dr. Craig Danshaw, who specializes in pain control.
+After first recommending a series of treatments including Butrans patches, epidurals, rhizotomy, and a cervical fusion, Dr. Danshaw introduced Bob to Limbrel, a medical food specifically designed to treat osteoarthritis, that requires a prescription and is regulated by the Food and Drug Administration (FDA).
 “It was amazing: like magic,” shares Bob of how much better he felt.
 “I had no pain anywhere.”

 Yet, Bob is not one to give up.
 On the recommendation of a friend, he started seeing an acupuncturist with an onsite herbal supplement compounding pharmacy.
 With a large inventory of herbs in powder form to mix together whatever a patient may need, Bob began searching online for the ingredient list of his medical food.
 He researched Chinese herbs and other ingredients to find their scientific names and passed the information along to his acupuncturist.
 “My acupuncturist has been able to formulate a similar supplement for me, which is working well,” shares Bob.

-Bob believes his newfound freedom from pain is due to a combination of treatments, that also includes acupuncture.
+Bob believes his newfound freedom from pain is due to a combination of treatments, including acupuncture.
 “I am a true believer in the power of alternative medicine,” he says.
 “I’m just marveling at the fact that I apparently have a permanent fix.
 But if it does come back, I know what to do.
 I have the tools that work for me.”